bUnit-dev/bUnit/docs/site/docs/interaction/trigger-renders.md

 ## InvokeAsync

-Invoking methods on a component under test which cause [__AP: I'm assuming it's the _methods_ that cause the render rather than the _component under test_ - is that right?__] a render - e.g. by calling `StateHasChanged` - can result in the following error:
+Invoking methods on a component under test, which causes a render, e.g. by calling `StateHasChanged`, can result in the following error, if the caller is running on another thread than the renderer's thread:

 > The current thread is not associated with the Dispatcher.
 Use InvokeAsync() to switch execution to the Dispatcher when triggering rendering or component state.